openeuropa/oe_theme/README.md

 Patches will be generated in `./patches` and applied when running `npm install`.

+#### Upgrade from 1.x to 2.x

+Note that the following models are deprecated after upgrading from 1.x to 2.x:

+- `dialog pattern`

 ## Contributing

 Please read [the full documentation](https://github.com/openeuropa/openeuropa) for details on our code of conduct, and the process for submitting pull requests to us.